reese-grimsley/mlsp-f20-team3/README.md

 Yinghao Ma -- FIXME!!

-James Merrill -- Generate tests for long and short window with dimensionailty reducing algorithms of averaging, PCA, and NMF
+James Merrill -- Generate tests for long and short window MFCC and Log-Filterband data with dimensionailty reducing algorithms of averaging, PCA, and NMF